 When the crocks are in place, a little coarse soil (the residue from the sieve is ideal) should be placed on top.
-This is followed by a small amount of the prepared John Innes potting compost or other mixture.
+A small amount of the prepared John Innes potting compost or other mixture follows this.
 To remove a pot plant for potting on into a pot of larger size, the pot and plant is turned upside down and the rim of the pot rapped smartly on the edge of the staging, bench or other suitable solid surface.
 If the fingers of one hand are kept over the soil and on either side of the plant’s stem, the loosened soil bulk can be guided out of the pot.

 The plant should then be placed on top of the soil in the new pot and more soil should be carefully trickled or poured in around the inside of the pot.
 Gentle firming is needed and this is done with the fingers, pressing evenly all round but a little way away from the plant’s stem.
 A final sharp rap of the pot on the staging or bench will settle the soil even further, and any topping up with extra soil can be done afterwards.
 Make sure that the level of the soil is a little below the rim of the pot to allow for watering.

 Where plants are being potted into pot sizes of 15cm (6in) and over, much firmer potting is required.
 This can be achieved with a short piece of blunt-ended stick.
 It is used as a rammer (not too hard) to compress the soil between the inside edge of the pot and the plant’s soil ball.